tatHi/subphrase/README.md

                         merge until number of words in *vocab* reaches this limit -nm NUMMERGE, --numMerge NUMMERGE
                         merge numMerge times
+  -mr MAXREPETITION, --maxRepetition MAXREPETITION
+                        maximum number of repetition of the same tokens in merge (when 3, a_a_a_a with 4 repetition is ignored in merging operation)
+  -ml MAXLENGTH, --maxLength MAXLENGTH
+                        maximum number of tokens in a single phrase (when 3, a_b_c_d with 4 tokens in single merge is ignored in meging operation)
 ```

 Words in input data must be segmented by ' '.